 We rely on the generosity of donors to keep us moving forward

-Over time our offerings have grown in number and scope—from our first one-off performances of John Cage’s Song Books and Pauline Oliveros’s Sonic Meditations, to more frequent concerts, to bringing in visiting artists, to creations of new experimental works, to our five-concert series, to partnerships with institutions like The Ringling and the Sarasota Orchestra, to our Artist Conversations, to workshops, to demonstrations at Booker/VPA High School, to our pre-concert talks, and now to mini-residencies.
+Over time our offerings have grown in number and scope—from our first one-off performances of John Cage’s Song Books and Pauline Oliveros’s Sonic Meditations, to more frequent concerts, to bringing in visiting artists, to creations of new experimental works, to our five-concert series, to partnerships with institutions like The Ringling, Sarasota Orchestra, ensembleNEWSRQ, and Sarasota Contemporary Dance, to our Artist Conversations, to workshops, to demonstrations at Booker/VPA High School, to our pre-concert talks, and now to mini-residencies.
 We are constantly self-evaluating and questioning: where shall we explore next, how can we better serve New College and the greater Sarasota community, how can we more effectively present the new and the unknown, and how can we deepen the conversation with our audiences and artists?

 Director Stephen Miles with NMNC patrons Roy and Jackie Woolf